brunosardinepi/dungeonomics/README.md

 - [x] users need to delete their account - should it be inactive or aaron hernandez?
 - [x] profile page
 - [x] need to be able to signup with facebook and link google afterwards
+- [x] redo delete views so that they redirect better

 ### Site-wide
 - [ ] write tests